WarrantyVoid/CarND-P02-Traffic-Sign-Classifier/writeup.md

 For the first image, I think that the network has learned parts of the round boundary and the "0" pattern inside the sign, which I think is why the probability of class [0] ("20km/h") and [1] ("30km/h") is still noticable.
 Furthermore the model seems to have learned the diagonal slash through the sign as there is also a noticable probability for class [32] ("end of all restrictions").

 For the second image, the model has learned the diagonal backslash, which belongs to class [38] ("Hold right") and the left pointing arrow, which is a feature of class [37] ("Straight or left").
-THe probabilities to classes [20] and [25], I cannot explain.

-In general I think this section would be much more fun, if the model was less accurate in its predictons.

 ### (Optional) Visualizing the Neural Network

 #### 1. Discuss the visual output of your trained network's feature maps

-What characteristics did the neural network use to make classifications?
+Lets take a look at the feature maps of input image [018]: "General caution" which is one of the images which is quite hard to classify with maximum certainty.

+The feature map of the first convolution after full traning already shows that the model has various input characteristics available to identify patterns:

+!["Feature Map Convolution 1"][image15]

+Input characteristics with high weights (light color) are:
+* The outer edges of each triangle side of the sign
+* The inner edges of each triangle side of the sign
+* The light background shape inside the interior of the sign
+* The symbol (three circles) edges inside the sign
+* The symbols interior

+I did not plot the feature maps before training, but I can imagine the maps starting out just with random noise over the original image data and then the characteristic edges fleshing out step by step during the training.

+Ater being fed through the map pooling, the resolution of the feature visually loses alot of resolution:

+!["Feature Map Convolution 1 Max Pooling"][image16]

+This explains, why the images symbol is quite hard to distiguish from e.g. [018]:    1 x "General caution" or [024]: "Road narrows on the right".
+We need to make sure that there are enough feature maps available to make up for the loss in resolution to avoid misclassification.

+While passing through the successive convulutions, the image data is getting more and more abstract and sclided thoughout the different feature maps.
+What is noticeable though when browsing through the higher convolution feature maps is:

+a) How the ReLu consistently seems to act as some kind of filter silencing noise in low range of the feature maps (e.h. on the outside of the traffic sign)

+b) How well the model has been actually trained.
+Even in highest convolution layer there are no repititions in feature maps and no dead featur maps either.
+Almost every map has at least several brighter spots after the ReLu.
+This is very likely an accomplishment of the dropout technique.